-The Top Archery Takedown Bow does that in spades with durable construction, universal function, and a price that makes it easily replaceable if lost or broken.
+The Toparchery Takedown Bow is a great tool with durable construction, universal function, and a price that makes it easily replaceable if lost or broken.

 This is not a bow for those wishing to pursue archery or bowhunting as a hobby.
-If that department you need to look into a bow with a little more character and finesse to be satisfied with your choice.
+If that department, you need to look into a bow with a little more character and finesse to satisfy your choice.

 If you’re still unsure about which survival bow you should choose, read How to Choose the Best Survival Bow to find out more.